lulu98/stock-analysis-tool/README.md

 More stock market APIs can be found at [4].

-## Why do we also use other information than only the ticker symbol for the directory creation?

-The problem with simply using stock ticker symbols is that it is easy to lose overview when there are a lot of ticker symbols.
-So, the more information is already included in the file path, we can more easily find companies that compete etc.

 ## How to make the architecture more independent from the Web API?

 Different APIs will probably use different key names in their data/JSON files.